smartHelios/ekstools/README.md

-# ekstools
+# Terraform Docker

-An AWS linux image loaded with Terraform, Helm and Kubectl
+An AWS Linux image loaded with Terraform, Helm, AWS IAM authenticator and Kubectl.